cechandler/dissertation-paper/proposal/abrahamsen-proposal.md

 ...

 # Introduction
 Beginning at the age of thirty-seven between 1988 and 1998, Danish composer Hans Abrahamsen took an extended break from composing.
 This period of reflection, contemplation, and private work came after professional success in the late 1970s and 1980s.
-A precocious young composer and prominent figure of the Danish "New Simplicity" movement, he had written a confident body of work by 27.
+A precocious young composer and prominent figure of the Danish "New Simplicity" movement, he had written a confident body of work by twenty-seven.
 These early works like *Stratifications* (1975), *Winternacht* (1976-78), and *Walden* (1978) blended the clarity of expression and concise use of musical material associated with "New Simplicity" along with elements of neo-classicism, neo-romanticism, and collage-like polystylism.
 The success of these works lead to commissions from the Berlin Philharmonic^[*Nacht und Trompeten* (1981)] and the London Sinfonietta^[*Märchenbilder* (1984) and *Lied in Fall* (1987)] in the 1980s.

 Yet despite these high profile commissions or perhaps due to them, Abrahamsen found it increasingly difficult to compose saying "I couldn’t find the way to make what I wanted" and that he was "paralyzed by the white paper."^[@NYT] "He felt that his music had become so complex that he no longer had the tools to create what he tried to imagine."^[@NYT] While he stopped producing new work, he did not stop working, and throughout this period, which he calls the "fermata" of his compositional life, he focused on arranging and orchestrating both other composers' works as well as his own earlier pieces.
 Abrahamsen arranged works by Bach, Ives, Nielsen, Nørgård, and Ravel for ensembles ranging in size from woodwind quintet to chamber orchestra, and for his own work, he made different orchestrations of the woodwind quintet *Walden* and septet *Winternacht*.

-Abrahamsen emerged from this period of writer's block with his *Concerto for Piano and Orchestra* (1999-2000), which was commissioned by the BIT-20 Ensemble and composed for his wife, pianist Anne Marie Abildskov.
-In this four movement work, Abrahamsen draws upon musical material from his earlier pieces, most notably in the last movement where he arranges the eighth movement (*Rivière d'oubli*) of his *Ten Studies for Piano*.
-The *Concerto* also contains references to music by other composers through descriptive indications such as "Wie Mahler!" and "Hommage à Ligeti."
+Beginning with the *Concerto for Piano and Orchestra* (1999-2000), Abrahamsen emerged from this period of writer's block and clearly entered a new stylistic period.
+The

+In this four movement work, which was commissioned by the BIT-20 Ensemble and composed for his wife, pianist Anne Marie Abildskov, Abrahamsen draws upon musical material from his earlier pieces, most notably in the last movement where he arranges the eighth movement (*Rivière d'oubli*) of his *Ten Studies for Piano*.
+The *Concerto* also contains quotations and references to music by other composers through descriptive indications such as "Wie Mahler!" and "Hommage à Ligeti."

 **work during his second period falls under two broad categories: 1) music based other music and 2) arrangements of his earlier music**